Home » Sonya Tukes, 22: Went To Bed & Disappeared By Morning In 2004

 Often, supporters of OurBlackGirls will send over cases that have occurred in their hometowns, and someone did just that when they asked if I could feature Sonya Tukes.
 There has been minimal news coverage about her case over the years, and the last detailed report I could find came courtesy of Georgia’s WMGT 41 News from 2016.
 The outlet spoke with the 22-year-old’s family as they mapped out Sonya’s last steps and speculated as to how she could have vanished in the middle of the night in 2004 without a trace.

 Sonya Tukes was described as a young lady who had a life filled with promise.
 She was a mother, worked as a babysitter, and had a boyfriend when she went missing.
 Her sister, Barbara, said that Sonya was a “hard worker” who “loved her child,” but investigators claimed that her relationship with her boyfriend was contentious.
-Just prior to Sonya going missing, she and her boyfriend reportedly had an argument, however, the nature of that disagreement hasn’t been shared publicly.
+Just prior to Sonya going missing, she and her boyfriend argued.
+However, the nature of that disagreement hasn’t been shared publicly.

 He continued, “When it’s crimes against a person like this, like a missing person, you take it personal because what if this was your family member.”